khushal2911/llm-zoomcamp/01-Intro/elastic-search.md

 Run Following docker container to host elasticsearch and forward ports 9200 and 9300 if not done automatically.
+JAVA OPTS is necessary when es exits unexpectedly.

 docker run -it \
     --rm \